- Naomi Stephens | Permaculture Designer

 Edible Flowers for Your Container Garden: How to Add Beauty and Flavor

-If you're looking for a way to add both beauty and flavor to your container garden, edible flowers are the perfect solution!
-In this blog post, we will discuss some of the best flowers to grow in your garden, as well as how to use them.
+If you're looking for a way to add beauty and flavor to your container garden, edible flowers are the perfect solution!
+In this blog post, we will discuss some of the best flowers to grow in your garden and how to use them.
 Edible flowers can be used in salads, desserts, drinks, and more!
-So why not add a little bit of extra flavor and color to your garden?
+So why not add some extra flavor and color to your garden?

 The Best Edible Flowers for Your Container Garden

 Edible flowers are a beautiful and delicious addition to any dish.
-And while you can find some of them at your local grocery store, some are impossible to find unless you grow it yourself or find them at a farmers market.
+And while you can find some of them at your local grocery store, some are impossible to find unless you grow them yourself or find them at a farmer's market.
 If you're planning on starting a container garden, here are some of the best edible flowers to consider planting:

 Nasturtiums

-Nasturtiums are a cheerful annual flower that also happens to be edible.
-Their peppery flavor is a perfect complement to salads, and their cascading habit makes them ideal for container gardens.
+Nasturtiums are cheerful annual flowers that are also edible.
+Their peppery flavor perfectly complements salads, and their cascading habit makes them ideal for container gardens.

-Nasturtiums come in a variety of colors, including vibrant shades of orange, yellow, and red.
-Plant them in well-drained soil in full sun, and water regularly to keep the soil moist but not soggy.
+Nasturtiums come in various colors, including vibrant shades of orange, yellow, and red.
+Plant them in well-drained soil regularly in full sun and water to keep the soil moist but not soggy.

-Once they start to bloom, you can snip off the flowers and add them to your next salad or use them as a colorful garnish for grilled chicken or fish.
+Once they bloom, you can snip off the flowers and add them to your next salad or use them as a colorful garnish for grilled chicken or fish.

-As an added bonus, nasturtiums are also attractive to pollinators like bees and butterflies.
+As a bonus, nasturtiums are also attractive to pollinators like bees and butterflies.

-So not only will your container garden look beautiful, but it will also provide a valuable source of food for local wildlife.
+So not only will your container garden look beautiful, but it will also provide a valuable food source for local wildlife.

 Recommended: 70 Heirloom Non-GMO Edible Nasturtiums